Cayman Brac Travel Guide: Where to Stay, What to Do & Le Soleil d’Or Review

 A stay at Le Soleil d’Or is one of the few vacations your mind, body and soul will come home actually feeling better for.

-Packing for the Brac and specifically, Le Soleil d’Or, is the perfect combo of glam meets practical.
+Packing for the Brac, specifically Le Soleil d’Or, is the perfect combo of glam meets practical.

 Like Little Cayman, you can bring a cooler of perishable food and drink for your stay.
-But remember you’ll have breakfast included and a whole host of fresh fruit, veggies and eggs on offer at Le Soleil d’Or so only bring items you won’t have on offer.
+But remember you’ll have breakfast included and a whole host of fresh fruit, veggies and eggs on offer at Le Soleil d’Or, so only bring items you won’t have on offer.
 Cayman Brac has a great bakery, supermarket and liquor store.
-If you have space I would recommend bringing some nice bubbles for you to enjoy some sundowners on your balcony after a long day exploring.
+If you have space, I would recommend bringing some nice bubbles to enjoy sundowners on your balcony after a long day exploring.

 You can find the Cayman Airways baggage policy here.